pepebocio/Second_Hackaton/README.md

 2. Uploaded during the second class: While presenting to classmates, the bass track and the low-pass filter were implemented.
 The automation was partially working.
 3. Current version: Focused on fixing bugs and arranging the song that plays when the button is pressed.
 For now, you can only play the song once due to fundamental issues with the way automation was programmed.
 This could be addressed in a future version, but I felt it was too much effort for a small hackathon.
 To avoid bugs, the buttons are blocked when necessary.

 Comments: the samples used are from the tone.js repository, and the result is not the desired, as they are a bit out of sync.
+If you press play song while something is playing, it takes a while to start.

 ## Autor
 jorge.cuartero@mail.polimi.it